HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Beginning of symptoms with mostly only low febrile temperatures and largely undisturbed general condition.
-Skin symptoms consist of facial or acral edema affecting the backs of the hands, followed by a petechial, sometimes painful exanthema and further, 1-3 cm large, circular, partly shooting-disc-like configured (hence the name "cockade purpura"), deep to blue-red, urticarial plaques; possibly extensive spreading.
-Rare blistering or lesional necroses.
-In about 8.5% of children with the disease internal organs (kidney, GI, joints) are involved.
+Onset of symptoms usually with only mild febrile temperatures and largely undisturbed general condition.
+Skin symptoms consist of facial or acral oedema involving the backs of the hands, followed by a petechial, sometimes painful exanthema and further, 1-3 cm large, circular, partly disc-like configured (hence the name "cocardenpurpura"), deep to blue-red, urticarial plaques; possibly widespread.
+Rarely blistering or lesional necrosis.
+Involvement of internal organs (kidney, GI, joints) is seen in about 8.5% of affected children.

 LaboratoryThis section has been translated automatically.